-A 2006 study found that temporary memory loss caused by a fall in blood pressure (syncope) is a more likely cause of nonalcoholic-induced blackouts.
+A found that temporary memory loss caused by a fall in blood pressure (syncope) is a more likely cause of nonalcoholic-induced blackouts.

 Alcohol impairs your ability to walk, speak, react, and remember events.
 It also lowers inhibition, hinders impulse control, and affects decision-making.

 The reward pathway in the brain regulates these activities.
 Although this part of the brain can build up long-term tolerance to alcohol, this isn’t true of the hippocampus.

 The hippocampus is found deep within the brain.
 It’s critical to forming memories.
 The hippocampus can’t develop long-term alcohol toleration.
 This means it can’t create memories when a blackout occurs.

 It's important to remember that a blackout isn’t the same as passing out.
 Someone who passes out has either fallen asleep or become unconscious because they consumed too much alcohol.

 During a blackout, an intoxicated person can still function as normal.
 They may seem articulate because most parts of the brain are alcohol-tolerant.
 They can still eat, walk, hold conversations, have sex, drive, and get into fights.
 They just can't record any of the memories.

 This seemingly aware state can make it difficult for other people to recognize if a person is in a blackout.